PEC-CSS/AI/NLP/README.md

 This folder currently includes:

--**Sentiment Analysis**: A detailed introduction to sentiment analysis, covering its techniques and applications.
+- **Sentiment Analysis**: A detailed introduction to sentiment analysis, covering its techniques and applications.
+- **Evaluation Metrics**: Compare traditional rule-based QA (TF-IDF + BM25), extractive models (BERT, RoBERTa), and generative models (T5, GPT-4) using Exact Match (EM), F1-score, and response coherence.

 Each section includes **assignments** to help reinforce your understanding, along with **solutions** for self-assessment.